alanng10/class-lang/Docue/Article/Word/a.md

 Word "specify" has meaning that is specific.

-Word "perspec" has meaning that is perspective.
+Word "specam" has meaning that is perspective.

 Word "regex" has meaning that is regular expression.